We received the following inquiry from a new faculty member.

 - When time is up, ask the students to take turns reading the terms and the definitions aloud, and/or if analyzing exercises, have the student use the board to analyze the terms.

 Benefit: The textbook chapter exercise gets students working together and learning from one another while becoming familiar with their textbooks.

 They also get practice in saying and hearing the terms.
-Students may be reluctant to pronounce medical terms aloud so to ask the class as a whole to pronounce the term is a good idea.
+Students may be reluctant to pronounce medical terms aloud, so asking the class to pronounce the term is a good idea.

 - Divide the students into small groups of three or four.

-- Assign a medical record, either one from the textbook or Electronic Health Record from the Student Resources on the Elsevier Evolve website*.
+- Assign a medical record from the textbook or Electronic Health Record from the Student Resources on the Elsevier Evolve website*.
 Project the medical record on a screen or have students use their textbooks or devices.

 - Direct the students to practice reading the medical document within their group.

-- Extend the activity by asking students to conduct informal internet research on a medical term used in the document by using their phones, laptop, or tablets.
+- Extend the activity by asking students to conduct informal internet research on a medical term used in the document using their phones, laptops, or tablets.

-- Have the students take turns reading portions of the document to the class at large and share what they learned through research.
+- Have the students take turns reading portions of the document to the class and share what they learned through research.

 Benefit: This reading activity is such a meaningful exercise.
-It brings group attention to the application of terms in the workplace and gives practice in saying terms as well as hearing them in use.
+It brings group attention to applying terms in the workplace and gives practice in saying terms and hearing them in use.